glad4enkonm/store/README.md

 - Included [automapper](http://automapper.org/), had difficulties with Mapper in unit tests.
 Started to work stable only after singleton mapper implementation.
 - In memory repositories for items and orders.
 - Unit tests.

-Only part from the original plan is ready.

-Finished end points:

-- /items (get)
-- /items/{itemId} (get)
-- /orders (get, put)
-- /orders/{orderId} (get)
+- Model form API and Doman project merged into one.

+All end points finished

 TO DO:

-- Client and example
+- Reiew and clean up client and example, add comments
-- Finish other end points
+- Add unit tests for all end points
-- Additional tests
+- More tests.. :)
+- Refactor to use HAL (api & client)
-- Spend more time on github learning by great examples
+- Spend time on github learning by great examples
-- Say thanks for a chance to know new (swagger tools, HAL)
-- Have a good sleep :)